 All WordPress filters and this very the_content filter too are designed to filter the content.

-Nor WordPress the_content filter neither others should not be used for permanent changes.
-It’s simple senseless.
-You overload your server and slow down your page load by using filters when permanent changes needed.
+Neither WordPress the_content filter nor others should not be used for permanent changes.
+It’s simply senseless.
+You overload your server and slow down your page load by using filters when permanent changes are needed.

 What is right to use in this case?
 Just change your post content permanently.
-It should be executed once and all your exisiting posts will be updated (check the functions here).
+It should be executed once and all your existing posts will be updated (check the functions here).